Cleveland Browns vs. Denver Broncos NFL Week 7 Odds, Plays and Insights for October 21, 2021

 - Cleveland has covered the spread once at home, and is 2-1 overall there, this season.

-- This season, in three home games, Cleveland has hit the over twice.
+- In three home games this year, Cleveland has hit the over twice.

-- In away games, Denver has two wins against the spread and is 2-1 overall.
+- Denver is 2-1 overall, with two wins against the spread, away from home.

-- The Broncos are unbeaten ATS (1-0) away from home as 3.5-point underdogs or more.
+- The Broncos are unbeaten ATS (1-0) on the road as 3-point underdogs or more.

-- This year, in three away games, Denver has hit the over once.
+- Denver has hit the over once in three road games this season.

 Powered by Data Skrive.